-You will give two different types of class presentations during the course.
-The first is at-the-board Worked Examples mentioned above.
-Each of you will do this twice during the semester wihtout notes, and you will be notified that you will be next up the class before it is your turn.
-Each worked example presentation will be worth about 2.5 points to your overall course grade.
-The second type of presentation will be a mini-lecture of about 10-15 minutes to the class on an important experiment in Modern Physics.
-The assignment of experiment topics and presentations will occur later in the semester.
-These experiment presentations will be worth 10 points to your course grade.
+You will present at-the-board Worked Examples as mentioned above.
+Each of you will do this at least three times during the semester without notes, and at least the first time you will be notified that you will be next up the class before it is your turn.
+Each worked example presentation will be worth about 5 points to your overall course grade.